IceGate2007E/PlusSBackTest/README.md

 All done!
 The app is ready to use
-Enter http://localhost:8000/docs/ in google to check the endpoints
+Enter http://localhost:8000/docs/ to check the endpoints